Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 )
 ```

 The output of `pd.col` is called an _expression_.
-You can think of it as a delayed column - it's only produces a result once it's evaluated inside a dataframe context.
+You can think of it as a delayed column - it only produces a result once it's evaluated inside a dataframe context.
 Note only does it provide us with a clean syntax, it also produces the output we were expecting!

 ```python
     a   b   c